Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 To play the game just set up the project as described above and then just run the NEAT AI.py

-DISCLAIMER: The AI has been trained for a relatively high fitness threshold (500) and is hence very good or I am just bad at playing pong :')
+DISCLAIMER: The AI has been trained for a relatively high fitness threshold (500), along with a fair amount of generations (25) and is hence very good or I am just bad at playing pong :')

 ![the_ai_is too_good](https://user-images.githubusercontent.com/102427149/190380526-0fac8f83-f863-44a3-86a3-6a554f32dfdc.gif)